-- FVPL is not appropriate to adequately depict the financial performance of long-term investors, particularly insurance companies, as it increases the volatility in the statement of profit or loss and generates a mismatch between the liabilities and the assets that fund the liabilities; - the use of FVPL for equity instruments does not reflect the business intention of holding equity investments for strategic reasons and market-to-market estimates fail to provide a faithful representation of the real strategy underlying long-term equity investments; - the use of FVOCI without recycling creates the false impression that the cumulative gains and losses at the time of disposal of equity instruments are not economically relevant and not a part of the financial performance.
+- FVPL is not appropriate to adequately depict the financial performance of long-term investors, particularly insurance companies, as it increases the volatility in the statement of profit or loss statement and generates a mismatch between the liabilities and the assets that fund the liabilities; - the use of FVPL for equity instruments does not reflect the business intention of holding equity investments for strategic reasons and market-to-market estimates fail to provide a faithful representation of the real strategy underlying long-term equity investments; - the use of FVOCI without recycling creates the false impression that the cumulative gains and losses at the time of disposal of equity instruments are not economically relevant and not a part of the financial performance.
 This is preventing entities, particularly insurance companies, to properly reflect their investment performance on non-trading equity instruments;

-- both dividends and gains on disposal of equity instruments represent a form of realisation of the fair value of the instruments.
+- both dividends receipts and gains on disposal from the sale of equity instruments represent a form of realisation of the fair value of the instruments.
 Therefore, both events should be presented in the same way; and - the ability to identify realised vs. unrealised gains or losses is fundamental and highly relevant to the users of financial statements.

-In addition, some respondents referred to the limitations related to the elimination of the cost exception for equity instruments (i.e. exception in IAS 39 Financial Instruments: Recognition and Measurement from fair value measurement for unquoted equity instruments when the fair value is not reliably measurable).
+In addition, some respondents referred to the limitations related to the elimination of the cost exception for equity instruments (i.e. exception in IAS 39 from fair value measurement for some unquoted equity instruments).